 First of all, you have to decide how you want to retake your GCSEs.
 Do you want to retake your GCSEs at a local college or the school you already went to?
 You can also study for them privately online.
 Both options have their own benefits, and it is important that you find the best option for you.

 You also have the option to re-sit your exams privately.
 This can be done as a private candidate.
-To find out more about sitting your exams privately check out this article.
+To find out more about sitting your exams privately check out this Think Student article.

 In both cases, you will have to do the exams in person at the same time as all other students (May and June or re-sit exams in November and January).
-If you are a private candidate then you will have to arrange this by yourself.
+If you are a private candidate, then you will have to arrange this by yourself.
 You will also have to pay exam fees as a private candidate, but these will vary depending on the exam centre.
-For more information, check out this article.
+For more information, check out the article linked above.